Reckadon/ReinforcementLearning-MortalKombat-3/README.md

-# A2C Agent for Ultimate Mortal Kombat 3
+# ppo Agent for Ultimate Mortal Kombat 3

-This branch contains an Advantage Actor-Critic (A2C) reinforcement learning implementation for playing Ultimate Mortal Kombat 3 using the DIAMBRA Arena environment.
+This branch contains an Advantage Actor-Critic (ppo) reinforcement learning implementation for playing Ultimate Mortal Kombat 3 using the DIAMBRA Arena environment.

 ## Architecture Overview